Expenditure Reports from MBES/CBES

 January 1, 2014 was the earliest that states could elect to cover individuals under the new adult group.
 Accordingly, some states began reporting new adult group expenditures on the Form CMS-64 for the quarter ended March 31, 2014.

-CMS has summary level expenditure data available for the March 31, 2014 Medicaid expenditures associated with the new adult group, including a breakout for individuals that are newly eligible (100% FMAP).
-This expenditure data, however, is not representative of the total amount of FFP associated with services provided to individuals in the new adult group from January 1, 2014 through March 31, 2014.
-Specifically:
+CMS has summary level expenditure data available for the Medicaid expenditures associated with the new adult group, including a breakout for individuals that are newly eligible (100% FMAP).
+This expenditure data, however, is not representative of the total amount of FFP associated with services provided to individuals in the new adult group from January 1, 2014 through June 30, 2015.

 - States generally report expenditures based on date of payment, not date of service.
 Please note that the date expenditures are incurred or reported is not entirely determinative of the applicable federal matching rate available for such expenditures.

 - States may report additional expenditures applicable to this service period up to two years (possibly more) after the date of original service payment.

 - States may increase or decrease reported expenditures through prior period adjustments.